mooreds/docs-1/getting-started-with-tql.md

 # Using SQL in Transposit

-### The basics {#GettingStartedwithTQL-Thebasics}
+### The basics {#GettingStartedwithSQL-Thebasics}

-Basic TQL select:
+Basic SQL select:

 ```sql
 select * from slack_channels.channelslist
 ```

-To simplify the following, let's assume you set the above to be a TQL operation called "getChannels".
-You can now filter columns and rows with something like the following:
+To simplify the following, let's assume you set the above to be a SQL operation called "getChannels".
+You can now filter columns and rows with something like:

 ```sql
 select id, channel from this.getChannels where name='build'
 ```

-You can parameterize your TQL like the following:
+You can parameterize your SQL:

 ```sql
 select id, channel from this.getChannels where name=@name